I’m sure you’re aware that COVID-19 can lead to a huge range of health issues and is mainly associated with respiratory problems.

 It’s common for someone to have a hearing loss for several years before becoming aware of it.

-But sudden sensorineural hearing loss, or SSHL for short, is different.
+But the sudden sensorineural hearing loss, or SSHL for short, is different.
 With this, individuals will experience an instant drop in their capacity to understand sounds.

 In most cases, you’ll notice this problem as soon as you wake up in the morning.
 But it can also occur during the course of your day, sometimes indicated by a sharp “popping” sound.